Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-26-getting-started-with-ansible.md

       service: name=nginx state=reloaded
 ```

 We have three tasks now.

-One to add in the Nginx stable PPA to get the latest stable version of Nginx, using the [apt_repository module](http://docs.ansible.com/apt_repository_module.html).
-Then we have one to install Nginx.
-Finally, we have one to create a web root which will be used by a website I'll deploy.
+One adds in the Nginx stable PPA to get the latest stable version of Nginx, using the [apt_repository module](http://docs.ansible.com/apt_repository_module.html).
+One installs Nginx.
+Finally, we have one which creates a web root which will be used by a website to be deployed later.

 Then we defined two handlers - one to start Nginx and one to reload Nginx's configuration.

 There's somethign new here - the `register` and `when` directives.
 These tell Ansible to run a task "when" something else happens.
 The "Add Nginx Repository" task registers "ppastable".
 Then the task Install Nginx runs only when the registered "ppastable" task is successful.
 This allows us to stop Ansible from running a task if a required task fails.

 We also use a variable.
-We first define the `docroot` variable with the `var` setion.
+We first define the `docroot` variable with the `var` section.
 Then we use that variable for the destination of the document root that we create with the [file module](http://docs.ansible.com/file_module.html).

 This can be run with the usual command: